[Commander] Talius was stunned.

 The man looked at him quizzically.

 “Wait… wait… I’m in a fucking video game?”
-He started laughing hysterically.
+Hysterical laughs left him at the realisation.

 “Are you mad?”
-The big warrior looked at him with scorn.
+The big warrior's eyes held scorn.

 “No, no. It’s just… Ha ha ha… You wouldn’t believe me even if I told you.”
-He couldn’t control his laughter.
+His laughter was uncontrollable.

 “I tire of your games, boy.
-You appear on our battlefield with the Polarii, cause a great ruckus and sow confusion, and now you laugh at us?”
+You appear on our battlefield with the Polarii, cause a great ruckus and sow confusion.
+Now you laugh at us, too?”
 The warrior brandished his great-sword.

 “No, no… Wait.
 Seriously.
 Wait.”
 Ethan tried to control himself.